autistic-symposium/blockchain-science-rs/README.md

 <br>

-> BitMEX offers futures and perpetual contracts and allows trading with a high leverage.
+> BitMEX offers futures and perpetual contracts and allows trading with high leverage.
 It also offers perpetual swaps and future contracts with an inverse (Quanto payout).

 <br>